ddigiorg/ddigiorg.github.io/pages/technology/linux.md

     - Create a **Swap Partition** (mostly used for computer hybernation)
         - Type `n` to create a new partition and type `p` for primary and type `2` to give it a number
         - Type `Enter` to keep first sector default
-        - Type `+12G` to set the partition size to 12GB (The rule of thumb is 150% of RAM size.
+        - Type `+8G` to set the partition size to 8GB (The rule of thumb these days is 1x of RAM size.
 My RAM was 8GB)
     - Create a **Root Partition** (where all the programs and packages are installed)
         - Type `n` to create a new partition and type `p` for primary and type `3` to give it a number
         - Type `Enter` to keep first sector default